SarthakMakhija/tech-lessons-posts/content/en/blog/designing_lfu_cache/index.md

     }
 ```

-Keeping the counters (imagine them as number of columns) same as the number of keys that would be contained in the cache would mean a higher error rate in the access frequency estimate (because of hash conflicts).
+Keeping the counters (imagine them as the number of columns) the same as the number of keys in the cache would mean a higher error rate in the access frequency estimate (because of hash conflicts).

-To keep the estimates from wavering (/over estimating) too much because of hash conflicts, we need to have `counters = K times the number of keys`.
+To keep the estimates from wavering (/overestimating) too much because of hash conflicts, we need to have `counters = K times the number of keys`.
 Any choice of K is an attempt at reducing the hash conflict
 of keys in each row.

 **CacheD** proposes `K = 10` and does [performance benchmarks](https://github.com/SarthakMakhija/cached/blob/main/benches/benchmarks/frequency_counter.rs) with `K = 2` and `K = 10`.